 Water Spangles is also familiar with their scientific name Salvinia minima.
 They are attractive-looking popular floating plants for aquariums.
 However, larger green leaves and dangling roots are the trademarks of Water Spangles.

 Like most other floating plants, Water Spangles are also sensitive to surface agitation.
-They don’t do well high flowing water.
+They don’t do well with high flowing water.
 So, keep a gentle water flow in your aquarium if you wish to have them in it.

 Water spangles don’t require CO2 supplementation for healthy growth.
 But nutrient-rich water is necessary, so liquid fertilizer dosing is the best way to keep them happy.